 How the pollsters and other so-called experts would rate a team.
 Humans are subject to bias and are limited to only the games they've seen.
 Unless you are able to see every game which every team in Minnesota has played, your expertise is limited.
 Even if it were humanly possible to see every game, you still have bias.
 Count on it.

 How good a team is "supposed" to be this season.
 PageStat doesn't account for how many players you have returning, how you are expected to compete for your Conference or Section title.
 The results on-ice are all that matters, not how things are supposed to be.

 Each team starts the season with a pre-determined number.
 An average is assigned to teams who didn't have a previous PageStat rating, and for other teams, their previous PageStat rating is used.
 Then the process begins of assigning a "point value" to each game every team has played, using their rating, their opponent's rating, and the goal differential.
 There is a "cap" beyond which a larger differential no longer brings a higher game rating.
 Games between teams with a PageStat rating difference higher than this cap are ignored.
 This is done to prevent a team's rating being lowered because they beat up on a very weak opponent.

-Once this is completed, the ratings are run until they have been run enough times to no longer significantly affect any team's rating.
+Once this is completed, the ratings are run until they have been run enough times to more iterations not significantly affecting any team's rating.

 last updated december 9, 2016